To content

 History

-The Department of Spatial Planning at the University of Dortmund and the Department of Planning at the Kwame Nkrumah University of Science and Technology in Kumasi, Ghana, launched the SPRING programme in 1984.
+The Department of Spatial Planning at the University of Dortmund and the Department of Planning at the Kwame Nkrumah University of Science and Technology in Kumasi, Ghana, launched the SPRING program in 1984.
 When the Asian Institute of Technology joined in 1989, SPRING expanded into a multilateral network.
 AIT was replaced in 1995 by the School of Urban and Regional Planning at the University of the Philippines.
 With the University College of Lands and Architectural Studies (UCLAS) in Tanzania, another African partner joined the network in 2002, extending the focus of the curriculum to urban planning and management.
 UCLAS meanwhile became an independent tertiary institution, the Ardhi University.
 In 2006, the SPRING network expanded to South America.
-The Universidad Austral de Chile complemented the programme with a new focus on environmental economics in planning.
+The Universidad Austral de Chile complemented the program with a new focus on environmental economics in planning.
 Since 2020, the Universidade Federal do ABC in Brazil enriches the network with its special study focus on planning, governance and public policy for sustainable urban agglomeration.

 Objectives